 December 12, 1946: Early work on The Pirate consisted of wardrobe tests, including the gorgeous wedding dress.

 December 12, 1948: Louella Parsons’s latest column was all about Judy.
-The clipping above is cut off but here is the complete text from another printing of that article that didn’t have this fabulous photo.
+The clipping shown here is cut off but the following is the complete text from another printing of that article that didn’t have this fabulous photo.
 Parsons refers to Judy being “the fat girl” during filming on The Wizard of Oz!
 Judy talked about “lost tunes” and an offer from the London Palladium to perform live, and how she was going to beg MGM to let her go.
 She finally made it, but not until after she left the studio.

 Judy Garland, who sometimes looks so sad out of those big brown eyes, often surprises me with her unexpected flashes of humor.